 John Lennon, Nixon, DACA, and the Story of Deportation Reform

-John Lennon wasn’t Nixon’s favorite rock star, especially given the political leanings of the very vocal Brit-in-America whose songs include lyrics like “imagine no possessions… no God above us only sky,” “all you need is love,” “war is over if you want it,” and “I’ve had enough of reading things By neurotic, psychotic pigheaded politicians… No short-haired, yellow-bellied son of Tricky Dicky’s Gonna Mother Hubbard soft soap me with just a pocket full of hope… I’m sick to death of seeing things from tight-lipped condescending mama’s little chauvinists; Just Give me Some Truth.”
+John Lennon wasn’t Nixon’s favorite rock star, especially given the political leanings of the very vocal Brit-in-America whose songs include lyrics like “imagine no possessions… no God above us only sky,” “all you need is love,” “war is over if you want it,” and “I’ve had enough of reading things by neurotic, psychotic pigheaded politicians… No short-haired, yellow-bellied son of Tricky Dicky’s Gonna Mother Hubbard soft soap me with just a pocket full of hope… I’m sick to death of seeing things from tight-lipped condescending mama’s little chauvinists; Just Give me Some Truth.”

-Some speculate that John Lennon’s status as a vocal anti-war rock icon caused Nixon to push for his deportation, which ironically resulted in a legal case that inspired President Obama’s 2012 immigration policy, DACA.
+Some speculate that John Lennon’s status as a notably liberal vocal anti-war rock icon caused Nixon to push for his deportation, which ironically resulted in a legal case that inspired President Obama’s 2012 immigration policy, DACA.

 The high-profile deportation case worked, in that it put some fear into Lennon, but it also had some unintended consequences that one doubts Nixon wanted, one of which was that it called attention to an ambiguously enforced Deferred Action policy at the time.

 Lennon eventually got a green card after battling the Nixon anti-Hippy squad, but the effects of the corresponding legal cases had far-reaching impact, eventually inspiring President Obama’s Deferred Action for Childhood Arrivals program (also known as DACA).